PILGRIMAGE WITH BISHOP CAGGIANO TO ITALY & SICILY - July 13-23, 2015. For information, details, contacts, costs, click here

-Resources for Marriage & Family Life on USCCB Website: We want to share with you some good news about two website resources that can enhance and assist your marriage and family life ministries.
-First, the successful and popular website "For Your Marriage" (www.foryourmarriage.org) has just re-launched with an entirely new design and a lot of new content.
-What's new and improved about "for your marriage"?
-Go and take a look.
-Also, you can read the news release describing it at: www.usccb.org/comm/archives/2010/10-069.shtml.
-Second, the USCCB now offers a special marriage and family website completely in Spanish (www.portumatrimonio.org).
-This is an original website, modeled on "For Your Marriage" but not simply a translation of it.
+Resources for Marriage & Family Life on USCCB Website: resources that can enhance and assist your marriage and family life ministries.
+First, the successful and popular website "For Your Marriage" (www.foryourmarriage.org) Read the news release describing it at: www.usccb.org/comm/archives/2010/10-069.shtml.
+Second, a special marriage and family website completely in Spanish (www.portumatrimonio.org).
+This is an original website, modeled on "For Your Marriage" not simply a translation of it.
 Here you will find advice, stories, testimonials, videos and other resources that are culturally-responsive to the needs of Spanish-speaking couples and parents.

 La USCCB ha creado una nueva página web sobre Matrimonio y Familia completamente en español (www.portumatrimonio.org).
 Esta es una página muy original, modelada según “for your marriage”, pero no es una simple traducción de ésta.
 Aquí podrás encontrar consejos, historias, testimonios, videos y otros recursos que son respuesta a las necesidades de parejas y padres de habla hispana.You can read the news release describing "por tu matrimonio" at: http://www.usccb.org/comm/archives/2010/10-030.shtml